Create a professional CV now!

 Where and how to list skills on a CV

 Every time you apply for a job, you should adjust your CV to tailor it to the specific job requirements.
 Using the same generic CV for every application won’t do you any favours.
-Luckily, ensuring you choose the right skills for a CV is easy.
+Luckily, ensuring you choose the right skills to add to a CV is easy.

 All you need to do is refer to the job advert and note all the skills it mentions.
 Then, consider your own skills and see what matches the job requirements.
 Make sure you also consider transferable skills and any other industry-specific skills the job advert doesn’t mention.